Course - Communication - IDG2009

 Summary of topics

--After successfully completing this course, students will have knowledge on theoretical and pragmatic aspects of communication.
-Students will know how to ground a project in a relevant theoretical framework.
+- After successfully completing this course, students will have knowledge on theoretical and pragmatic aspects of communication.

--Students will learn how to communicate with others through project and class activities.
+- Students will learn how to communicate with others through project and class activities.
 Students will also learn and reflect about their Self.
-Communication is an integral part of everyday activities and students will explore topics and theories that guide their behavior and design-choices.
+Communication is an integral part of everyday activities and students will explore topics and theories that guide their behavior.

 Learning methods and activities